rails/rails/guides/source/error_reporting.md

 ### Using the Error Reporter

-There are three ways you can use the error reporter:
+There are four ways you can use the error reporter:

 #### Reporting and Swallowing Errors